 An accessible restroom in the classroom building near the parking lot is open daily, 6:30 am-3 pm, but is frequently closed for maintenance.
 When the classroom building is locked, the closest accessible restroom is at nearby McInnis Park.

 Near the parking lot, just past the concrete bridge.
-Tables have no knee clearance.
+The tables have no knee clearance.